wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="quantization"></a>
 ### Quantization

-This section explores various quantization techniques, including weight-only and mixed (weight and activation) quantization.
+This section explores various quantization techniques, including weight-only or weight+activation quantization.
 We'll discuss post-training quantization methods and quantization-aware training.
 Additionally, we'll delve into a few SOTA quantization advancements, such as SmoothQuant and activation-aware weight quantization (AWQ).

 <!-- TOC --><a name="weights-only-vs-activation-quantization"></a>
 #### Weights-only vs Activation Quantization